Find the absolute maximum and minimum values of the function g(x)... | Channels for Pearson+

 Finding Global Extrema: Videos & Practice Problems

-Find the absolute maximum and minimum values of the function on .
+Find the absolute maximum and minimum values of the function on the interval .

-Find the absolute maximum and minimum values of the function on .
+Find the absolute maximum and minimum values of the function on the interval .